Distributional Principal Autoencoders: Distributional Principal Autoencoders

 In general, when taking $\beta=2$, the following proposition indicates that \eqref{eq:obj_enc} yields a solution $e^*$ which together with its corresponding conditional mean $\bbE_{Y\sim P^*_{e^*,X}}[Y]$ leads to the minimum mean squared reconstruction error. \begin{proposition} When taking $\beta=2$, \eqref{eq:obj_enc} is equal to

 \end{proposition} This reveals the connection between our formulation and autoencoder which is defined by

 Given an encoder $e$, the optimal AE decoder is given by the conditional mean $\bar{d}_e(z)=\bbE_{Y\sim P^*_{e,x}}[Y]$ for $z=e(x)$.
 Thus, when the decoder is expressive enough, AE obtains the optimal mean reconstruction.
-However, as demonstrated before, AE does not allow sampling random reconstructions from $P^*_{e,X}$.
-In the following, we will describe a procedure to address this.
+The autoencoder objective is therefore the special case of \eqref{eq:obj_enc} obtained by taking $\beta=2$ and a decoder fixed to the conditional mean; combined with a linear encoder class as in Example~\ref{ex:lin_gauss}, it further specialises to PCA.
+However, AE does not allow sampling random reconstructions from $P^*_{e,X}$.
+In the following, we describe a procedure to address this.